 Your Guide to Living in China - Expenses

 Students should open local bank account in China if they are studying in China for more than three months.
 Foreign students can easily open bank accounts in China.
 You need to provide the copy of your passport and your address in China (school dormitory will do).
 You will receive a bank book and ATM Card after your bank account is opened.
-The following are the common practices for handling school fee and daily expenses in China for your easy reference: 1) Remittance; 2) Cash Payment; 3) Traveler’s Check; 4) Credit Card.
+The following are the common practices for handling school fee and daily expenses in China for your easy reference: 1) Electronic Payment (Mobile Payment); 2) Remittance; 3) Cash Payment; 4) Traveler’s Check; 5) Credit Card.

 Learn more about life in China, please visit Your Guide to Living in China